Rabz-9/top-chef/README.md

  The module [michelin](https://github.com/Rabz-9/top-chef/tree/master/modules/michelin) is used to scrape all the French starred restaurants, then we store the result into a JSON file.

+ The module [lafourchette](https://github.com/Rabz-9/top-chef/tree/master/modules/lafourchette) is used to when we have all the French starred restaurants, we're going to get the deals(if there are deals) and store it into a JSON file.

+ * Client-side with React

+ This part is the Front-End, in this part we're going to list all the French starred restaurants and their current deals.

+ ## Launch the project

+ jdsqkdj

 ```js
 const michelin = require('michelin');